-William R. Burleigh, Chairman, is chairman of the E.W.
+William R. Burleigh, Chairman, is former chairman of the E.W.
 Scripps Company, from which he retired as CEO in September 2000.
 His nearly fifty years of service to Scripps began when he covered high school sports for the Evansville (Ind.)
 Press.
 He is a director of Xtek, Inc., the International Board of Legatus, and the Hebrew Union College Ethics Center.

 Robert P. George, Vice Chairman, is McCormick Professor of Jurisprudence, professor of politics, and director of the James Madison Program in American Ideals and Institutions at Princeton University.
 He is the author of Making Men Moral: Civil Liberties and Public Morality and In Defense of Natural Law, and the editor of Natural Law, Liberalism, and Morality and The Autonomy of Law: Essays on Legal Positivism.
 He is a member of the editorial board of the American Journal of Jurisprudence and is a former Presidential appointee to the U.S. Commission on Civil Rights.

 Kenneth W. Bickford is managing partner for Roseline Development, a New Orleans-based creator of traditional neighborhood developments.
 An active participant in civic affairs, he is a frequent speaker on technology and culture.
 He is an active supporter of faith-and-reason symposia, particularly at his alma mater, Louisiana State University.

 Mary Ellen Bork is a writer and lecturer on issues affecting Catholic life and culture.
 Among her many activities, she serves on the advisory board for the School of Philosophy at Catholic University and the advisory board of Christendom College, and she is a member of the editorial board for the magazine Voices.